-Gabapentin elimination rate constant, plasma clearance, and renal clearance are directly proportional to creatinin clearance.
+Gabapentin elimination rate constant, plasma clearance, and renal clearance are directly proportional to creatinine clearance.
 In elderly patients and patients with impaired renal function, plasma clearance is reduced.
-Gabap removed from plasma by hemodialysis.
+Gabapentin can be Dosage adjustment in patients with compromised renal function is necessary.
+In patients undergoing he modial ysis, gabapent in should not be administered [see Dosage and Administration (2.2)].12.4 Special Populations

-Dosage adjustment in patients with compromised renal function is necessary.
-In patients undergoing hemodialysis, gabapentin should not be administered /see Dosage and Administration (2.2)].
-12.4 Special Populations
+Renal Insufficiency: As renal function decreases, renal and plasma clearances and the apparent elimination rate constant decrease, while C, and t, increase.

-Renal Insufficiency: As renal function decreases, renal and plasma clearances and the apparent elimination rate constant decrease, while C\, and t12 increase In patients (N = 60) with creatinine clearance of at least 60, 30 to 59, or less than 30 mL/min, the median renal clearance $\frac{1}{2}$ rates for a 400 mg single dose of gabapentin immediate release were 79, 36, and 11 mL/min, respectively, and the median
+In patients (N = 60) with creatinine clearance of at least 60, 30 to 59, or less than 30 mL/min, the median renal clearance rates for a 400 mg single dose of gabapentin immediate release were 79, 36, and 11 mL/min, respectively, and the median t1/2 values were 9.2, 14, and 40 hours, respectively.

-Dosage adjustment is necessary in patients with impaired renal function [see Dosage and Administration (2.2)]. $\textit{Hemodialysis:}\$ In a study in anuric adult subjects (N = 11), the apparent elimination half-life of gabapentin on nondialysis. days was about 132 hours; during dialysis the apparent half-life of gabapentin was reduced to 3.8 hours.
+Dosage adjustment is necessary in patients with impaired renal function (see Dosage and Administration (2.2)].
+Hemodialvsis: In a study in anuric adult subjects (N = 11), the apparent elimination half-life of gabapentin on nondialysis days was about 132 hours; during dialysis the apparent half-life of gabapentin was reduced to 3.8 hours.
 Hemodialysis thus has a significant effect on gabapentin elimination in anuric subjects.
 Gabapentin should not be administered in patients undergoing hemodialysis.
-Alternative formulations of gabapentin products should be considered in patients
+Alternative formulations of gabapentin products should be considered in patients undergoing hemodialysis.

-Elderly: Apparent oral and renal clearances of gabapentin decrease with increasing age, although this may be related to compromised renal function (see Dosage and Administration (2-2))
+Elderly: Apparent oral and renal clearances of gabapentin decrease with increasing age, although this may be related to the decline in renal function with age.
+Reductions in gabapentin dose should be made in patients with age-related compromised renal function (see Dosage and Administration (2.2)).